Ashutosh781/Ashutosh781.github.io/_pages/about.md

 For my undergraduate thesis, I worked at [Biorobotics lab](https://www.ri.cmu.edu/robotics-groups/biorobotics/), CMU, USA under [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).
 Some of my notable work there included developing a surface reconstruction module for a robotic ultrasound system and working on distributed and decentralized control for a modular leg-wheel hybrid robot.

 Prior to that, I remotly collaborated with the [Pipebots](https://pipebots.ac.uk/) team at University of Sheffield, UK under [Dr. Rob Worley](https://pipebots.ac.uk/people/rob-worley/).
-I mainly worked on developing acoustics simulation pcakge.
+I mainly worked on developing and modelling acoustics simulation package to solve for higher order sound reflections in pipes.

 Further details of my work can be found in the [Research](/research/) section.
 You can download my [CV](/files/cv.pdf) here.